michaelspriggs/ray-integration/README.md

     ray --version
     ray, version 1.4.0
     ```
- # Running ray as interactive LSF job
+ ## Running Ray as interactive job LSF

  - Run the below bsub command to get multiple GPUs (i.e. 2 GPUs in this example) on multiple nodes (i.e. 2 hosts in this example) from LSF scheduler with 20GB hardlimit on memory
     ```